-KNOW ALL PERSONS BY THESE PRESENTS that ___, a _____________________ with a mailing address of _______________ Maine 04101(hereinafter, “GRANTOR), for one dollar and other good and valuable consideration paid by the CITY OF PORTLAND, a body politic and corporate with a mailing address of 389 Congress Street, Portland, Maine 04101 (hereinafter “GRANTEE”), does hereby grant to the said CITY OF PORTLAND the perpetual easement and rights described below on the land described below.
+KNOW ALL PERSONS BY THESE PRESENTS that 23 Ocean Avenue Associates, LLC, a Maine limited liability company with a mailing address of P.O B90x 1398, Portland, Maine 04101(hereinafter, “GRANTOR), for one dollar and other good and valuable consideration paid by the CITY OF PORTLAND, a body politic and corporate with a mailing address of 389 Congress Street, Portland, Maine 04101 (hereinafter “GRANTEE”), does hereby grant to the said CITY OF PORTLAND the perpetual easement and rights described below on the land described below.

 The purpose of said easement is to grant GRANTEE the right, but not the obligation, to construct, maintain, repair and replace a sidewalk in, on, under and over the portions of that certain parcel of land of the Grantor as described in Exhibit A, attached hereto and made a part hereof (the “Easement Area”) and as depicted on Exhibit B attached hereto and made a part hereof, said sidewalk to be used by the public for pedestrian, bicycle and similar non-motorized (other than wheelchair and emergency vehicles and snow removal equipment, which shall be permitted) pedestrian recreational uses, subject, however, to such rules or ordinances that Grantee may adopt from time to time in the interests of public safety.
 Notwithstanding anything to the contrary in this easement, it shall be the responsibility of the GRANTOR, and not the GRANTEE, to remove snow and ice from said sidewalk and to otherwise comply with all laws, rules, regulations, and ordinances governing the removal of snow and ice.